OVPR Guidance in Preparation for Potential Government Shutdown

 Principal investigators will be able to submit annual/interim reports, final project reports and project outcomes reports in agency systems (e.g., Research.gov, eRA Commons, PAMS) and should do so in accordance with project due dates.

 I have a five-year grant with staff and supplies in progress in year two.
 Next week will mark the start of year three.
-Should I proceed with business as usual?
+Should I proceed with business as usual if a government shutdown occurs?

 Researchers should continue performance under their federal awards and subawards during a lapse in appropriations, provided funds are authorized the period of performance of the grant or cooperative agreement has not expired.
 Researchers should contact their research administrator with questions about fund availability for active awards.